limx0/nautilus_talks/20220617/slides.md

 - NautilusTrader originally written in C#
 - Started working for an FX trading firm based in Singapore focusing on ML

 ---

 ## Speaker - Brad

 - Equity Options trader/researcher/dev by profession - Ex Optiver and IMC
-- Basically spend my days writing Python for data science / automation of trading strategies.
+- Basically spend my days writing Python for data science / automation of trading strategies
 - Also interested in sports betting - dabbling in tennis and basketball betting in the past with very mild success
-- When I discovered Nautilus, I had been working on a similar (much more basic) system for quite a few years, but decided to drop my work and contribute to Nautilus.
+- When I discovered Nautilus, I had been working on a similar (much more basic) system for quite a few years, but decided to drop my work and contribute to Nautilus
-- Contributing for the past year, working on Betfair adapter, better Options support and a bunch of features I thought were necessary for a production trading system.
+- Contributing for the past year, working on Betfair adapter, better Options support and a bunch of features I thought were necessary for a production trading system

 ---

 ## History and progression of NautilusTrader

-- Wanted an extendable robust foundation for the platform using domain driven design, messaging, and to be more performant than existing platforms
+- Wanted an extendable robust foundation for a platform using domain driven design, messaging, and to be more performant than existing platforms
 - The traders were using Python and so by necessity developed what started as a thin Python client for the now distributed platform with C# data, risk and execution services
 - Platform has a deep history in FX trading with FIX connections, which has informed naming and terminology throughout (base, quote and settlement currencies), FIX terminology
 - Eventually the Python codebase (now heavily leveraging Cython), could stand on its own as a complete platform, which kept growing into what NautilusTrader is today